apache/dolphinscheduler/docs/docs/en/guide/task/flink.md

 - JAVA and Scala only used for identification, there is no difference.
 If use Python to develop Flink, there is no class of the main function and the rest is the same.

-- Use sql to execute flink sql tasks, currently only flink 1.13 and above are supported.
+- Use SQL to execute Flink SQL tasks, currently only Flink 1.13 and above are supported.